 Learn to design and fully engage cities in our off-campus location embedded in downtown Indianapolis, the state’s capital, and the nation’s 15th largest city.
-Our Master of Urban Design (MUD) Program—located at the College of Architecture and Planning’s Indy Connector—provides you real-world experiences throughout the city, state, and beyond.
+Our Master of Urban Design (MUD) program will provide you with real-world experiences throughout Indianapolis, the state, and beyond.
+The program is located at CAP: INDY, 25 North Pine Street in Indianapolis, and is part of the R. Wayne Estopinal College of Architecture and Planning.

 Indianapolis has a growing population of more than 850,000 and is initiating important infrastructure investments that will contribute to the region’s economic and environmental sustainability.
 CAP students and faculty are immersed in the community discussion and demonstrating the regenerative possibilities of sustainable urban design through the exploration of contemporary ideas.